 For Discretionary Grounds, the judge can only grant possession if they are satisfied that eviction would be reasonable in the circumstances.

 The court also has wide powers of adjournment in cases involving discretionary grounds.

 The abolition of Section 21 will take a lot of getting used to for landlords.
 Until now, landlords have been able to serve a Section 21 Notice, without having to give the reasons why.
 Provided they’ve followed the process and complied with the relevant landlord duties, they know they’ll obtain possession of their property.

-In the new post-Renters Reform Bill world however, landlords will need to go to court and provide evidence of the Grounds they are relying on.
+Once Section 21 is finally abolished, even if the system is digitised, as far as we know, landlords will need to apply to court and provide evidence of the Grounds they are relying on.
 Also, in the case of Discretionary Grounds, they’ll need to persuade the judge that eviction is reasonable.

-Landlords will still be able to evict tenants when the Renters Reform Bill comes into force.
+Landlords will still be able to evict tenants when Section 21 is abolished.
 But they will need to gather evidence, document their case, and spend (probably) money on lawyers.